prometheus-protocol/prometheus-protocol/marketing/README.md

 ![Project Alliance Banner](./images/banner.png)

-# Phase 2 Retrospective: Project Alliance
+# Phase 3 Retrospective

-Phase 2: Project Alliance was all about scaling adoption and building a thriving ecosystem for the Model Context Protocol (MCP) through real-world incentives, community growth, and seamless integrations.
+Phase 3 was all about scaling adoption and building a thriving ecosystem for the Model Context Protocol (MCP) through real-world incentives, community growth, and seamless integrations.
 Our challenge: Bootstrap a self-sustaining economy that attracts and rewards developers, auditors, and end-users—while reinforcing trust, transparency, and usability at every step.

 ![Motoko SDK Downloads](./images/motoko-sdk-downloads.png)